 This food group includes fresh fruit, fruit juice, tinned fruit, soup made from vegetables and all cooked and raw vegetables.
 These foods contain important vitamins, minerals and fibre and can help to keep your digestive system healthy.
-Try to eat these every day, and if possible include 5 or more of these foods in your diet every day.
+Try to eat these every day, and if possible include 5-7 fruit or vegetables in your diet every day.